Ultikynnys/UltitoolsDocumentation/docs/README.md

 <a name="faq"></a>
 ## FAQ ❓

-Here are some frequently asked questions about UltiTools:
+Here are some frequently asked questions about UltiTools

 **Q:** How can I update UltiTools to a newer version?